smooch/smooch-sentiment/README.md

 ![screen shot 2017-03-28 at 11 28 53 am](https://cloud.githubusercontent.com/assets/2235885/24414081/5418a618-13ab-11e7-9ffd-559d434aa5ee.png)

 This screenshot was created using an open source reference implementation of Smooch, [Smooch-Desk](https://github.com/smooch/smooch-desk).

-This code is a proof of concept only. **This is not production quality software**.
-It can be used as a reference to create your own implementation.